Scuderi engine: Background

 In 2024, automotive industry publication Carbuzz revisited the Scuderi story and concluded that it was a promising engine which failed because the family took investors' funds and turned the project into a Ponzi scheme.

+In 2026, Sal and Nick Scuderi told investors that Scuderi Group is still active.

 Design

 Scuderi engines have paired cylinders, each of which performs two of the tasks (strokes) of a conventional engine.
 The compression cylinder performs intake and compression.
 The power cylinder performs combustion and exhaust.
 Compressed air is transferred from the compression cylinder to the power cylinder through a crossover passage.
 Fuel is then injected and fired to produce the power stroke.

 The power cylinder fires just after the piston has begun its downward motion ("after top dead center", or ATDC).
 The Scuderi Group says ATDC eliminates a thermal efficiency shortcoming seen in previous split-cycle engine designs.
 Firing ATDC in a split-cycle arrangement is claimed to eliminate the losses resulting from recompressing the gas.

 In a conventional Otto cycle engine, each cylinder performs all four strokes per cycle.
 This means that two revolutions of the crankshaft are required for each power stroke.
 The pistons fire every other revolution, while the Scuderi engine fires every revolution.
 The Otto cycle design convention calls for combustion just before top dead center (BTDC) in order to allow combustion pressure to build.